systemlibrary/systemlibrary-common-episerver/README.md

 - &gt;= Episerver 12.26.0

 ## Latest Release Notes
-- 7.15.0.9
+- 7.15.0.10
-- IList<ContentReference> now converts to a list of Links in SSR (fix)
+- IList<ContentReference> now converts to a list of objects in SSR (fix)

 #### Major Breaking Versions
 - 7.13.0.1